Penile Clamps for Incontinence: How They Work, Safety, and Alternatives

 Questions to Ask Your Doctor

-If you are considering a clamp or exploring other therapies, it can be helpful to discuss how each option fits into your overall recovery plan.
-Questions may include how often a clamp should be released, whether pelvic floor therapy is appropriate, and when additional interventions should be considered.
+If you are considering a penile clamp or exploring other therapies, ask how each option fits into your overall recovery plan.

 The Bottom Line